 The arrow is the part that specifies the location of welding at one end and connected to the reference line in the other.
 The arrow segment contains the following:

-- THE HEAD ARROW: this element is used to pinpoint the exact location of the joint.
-Sometimes the line is not straight but bent to point the specific member of the joint that should be beveled.
+This element is used to pinpoint the exact location of the joint.
+Sometimes the line is not straight but bent to point to the specific member of the joint that should be beveled.

 The Reference Line.

 The reference line contains more information regarding the detail of the welding like the joint design, weld size, weld pattern, and many others.
 The upper and lower part of the reference line has the same elements for each side, the difference is the side on which the welding should be done.

 The lower part is the narrow side, which means the side pointed by the arrow should be welded like what the elements there told you.
 Similar to the upper part, only the difference is the elements are explaining the other side of the joint.